1871fotc/fotc/docs/headstones/moved-paddington-headstones.md

 ## Paddington Cemetery Remains and Headstones moved to Toowong Cemetery

-The table below lists the 139 human remains and 105 memorials were moved from Paddington Cemetery to Toowong Cemetery.
+The table below lists the 139 human remains and 105 headstones were moved from Paddington Cemetery to Toowong Cemetery.

 ??? warning "Work in progress"

-    - People and Memorials have been given a unique identifier.
+    - People and Headstones have been given a unique identifier.
     - Toowong Cemetery locations are sourced from Brisbane City Council's [Cemeteries Search](https://graves.brisbane.qld.gov.au).
     - Extra name information from the Cemeteries Search is shown in *italics*.
     - 'n/a' means no entry was found in the Cemeteries Search